helsinki winter

 I am slowly learning.
 It will be my first winter travel destination so it should be interesting as I prefer the sun.

-9. Alana - Paper Planes on the January 8, 2013 remarked #
+9. Alana - Paper Planes says:

 I have to say, Finland’s never been on my list… I do enjoy hearing why people want to go to specific places.
 It’s funny how you can hear about just one thing and then have the idea planted in your head…I wanted to go to Vietnam solely because I saw the Top Gear episode where they ride motorcycles throughout the country.
 I had never thought about/wanted to go there before but while